10DTSUII/Mclaren/README.md

   -Having less complexity means fewer problems -Visually striking, drawing viewer - Leaving the blank around my various elements as intendet to guide the users visual flow and place emphasis on that item
-  -The minimalist website design aims to avoid unnecessary elements and remove them if they are already there
+  -The minimalist website design aims to avoid unnecessary elements and remove them if they are already there -The car speaks for itself the asthetic design